plone/training/theming/theme-package.rst

        <div id="above-content"></div>
    </div>

-and use this rule to take over the messages:
+and use this rule to bring the messages across:

 .. code-block:: xml